 2. Structural Issues

 This is where you will need the help of a professional.
-If you spot cracks in the wall it is best to call in a home inspector that will be able to help identify if the minor damages are from the home settling on its foundation over time or if there are major structural issues.
+If you spot cracks in the wall, it is best to call in a home inspector who will be able to help identify if the minor damages are from the home settling on its foundation over time or if there are major structural issues.

 3. Roofing issues

-Not every house will have a brand-new roof but it should be in decent condition.
-Roofs are an item that costs thousands to replace, and if it hasn’t been maintained, it can result in issues down the road.
-Most shingle roofs have a lifespan of around 20 years so it is imperative that you find out the age of the roof before buying the house.
+Not every house will have a brand-new roof, but it should be in decent condition.
+Roofs are an item that costs thousands to replace, and if it hasn’t been maintained, they can result in issues down the road.
+Most shingle roofs have a lifespan of around 20 years, so it is imperative that you find out the age of the roof before buying the house.

 4. Electrical or Plumbing that isn't compliant